-- Organize a troop snack calendar
+- ► Organize a troop snack calendar

-- ► Manage a troop carpool calendar
+- > Manage a troop carpool calendar

 - > Put together at-home badge supply kits

-- ▶ Set up and maintain a troop social media account
+- > Set up and maintain a troop social media account

-- ▶ Volunteer to take pictures or videos at troop meetings
+- Volunteer to take pictures or videos at troop meetings

-Peek into Her Future
+Peek into Their Future

-When you think of your girl a year from now, or even ten years from now, you likely picture a confident thinker and doer who does her best and makes the world a better place.
+When you think of your child a year from now, or even ten years from now, you likely picture a confident thinker and doer who does their best and makes the world a better place.
 Basically?
-You're picturing her as a Girl Scout.
-Not just this year, but next year and beyond.
-That's a good thing, because the longer she's in Girl Scouts, the brighter her future will be.
+You're picturing them as a Girl Scout.

-Secure her spot for the upcoming Girl Scout year and consider becoming an adult member at the same time!
+Secure their spot for the upcoming Girl Scout year and consider becoming an adult member at the same time!
 Head to girlscouts.org/join to learn when and how to sign up.